Doctors' Performance Measures

 Diagnosticians will be able to improve their recommendations by reviewing PSI scores of doctors in their local healthcare market and by consulting the relevant Value Charts.
 Of course, if the Diagnostician personally knows the doctors, he will be in an even better position to recommend one whose personality will mesh well with that of his patient.
 All Diagnosticians will want to do well by their patients, and being in a position to refer them to the best doctors for treatment is an important part of their commitment to their patients.

 There is one other benefit from the RSI that we believe to be exceptional.
 We know that doctors welcome new referrals.
-If they want to increase the number they receive, they should try to position themselves on The Cutting Edge and to achieve high patient satisfaction scores.
-To move to the Edge, doctors will have to lower their prices and/or increase their performance rating.
+If they want to increase the number they receive, they should try to position themselves on the Best-Value Boundary and to achieve high patient satisfaction scores.
+To move to the Boundary, doctors will have to lower their prices and/or increase their performance rating.
 Needless to say, the RSI provides exactly the right incentives.